Lobster Palace: New York City

-In the late nineteenth century, large, opulent dining establishments began to open in New York City near Broadway and 42nd Street in the city’s Theater District located in Long Acre Square, the previous name of today’s Times Square.
+In the late-19th century, large, opulent dining establishments began to open in New York City near Broadway and 42nd Street in the city's Theater District located in Long Acre Square, the previous name of today's Times Square.
 At first, the restaurants catered to affluent theater goers and celebrities for both pre-performance dinners and after-performance suppers, but the patron base quickly expanded to include the elite from the business and artistic realms as well as wealthy international travelers from overseas, among others.

-Due to their lavish, palatial interiors and late night gayeties in which lobster was frequently served, the establishments acquired the "Lobster Palace" sobriquet.
+Due to their lavish, palatial interiors and late-night gayeties in which lobster was frequently served, the establishments acquired the "Lobster Palace" sobriquet.
 Open to everyone who had the means to pay, the palaces became the trendy destination for New York’s wealthy and well-to-do.
-According to one account, lobster palace society in New York City counted among its denizens “Wall Street financiers, industrial magnates, gilded factions of the Four Hundred, gaudy playboys, journalists, celebrities from the Bohemia of the arts, the greatest stars of the theater, gamblers, jockeys, pugilists, professional beauties, chorus girls, kept women.”
+According to one account, lobster palace society in New York City counted among its denizens "Wall Street financiers, industrial magnates, gilded factions of the Four Hundred, gaudy playboys, journalists, celebrities from the Bohemia of the arts, the greatest stars of the theater, gamblers, jockeys, pugilists, professional beauties, chorus girls, kept women."
 The traditional social elite of New York City, however, were not counted among the regulars who patronized the palaces, although they did drop in from time to time.

-The first palace to open was Rector’s, which opened it doors in 1899 on Broadway between 43rd and 44th streets.
-Others quickly followed, including Bustanoby’s, Churchill’s, Faust’s, Martin’s, Murray’s Roman Gardens, Reisenweber’s, and Shanley’s.
+The first palace to open was Rector's, which opened its doors in 1899 on Broadway between 43rd and 44th streets.
+Others quickly followed, including Bustanoby's, Churchill’s, Faust's, Martin's, Murray's Roman Gardens, Reisenweber's, and Shanley's.
 To one extent or another, each new establishment tried to top the others, whether in lavish decorations, themed interiors, entertainment, or in the purveying of unusual, exotic foreign fare often at exorbitant prices.

 In New York City, the palaces possessed all-night liquor licenses, a valuable asset which allowed food and alcohol consumption to continue until the early morning hours.
 This drew the consternation of reformers, who condemned what they saw as decadence.
 Like many other dining establishments, the lobster palaces generated most of their profit from alcohol sales.
 However, while lobster palace society flourished and was the epitome of conspicuous consumption, reform movements to control the manufacture and sale of alcohol were gaining serious traction in society.